-Ruskin artist Michael Parker unveils his latest work: possibly the largest outdoor original art in Florida
+Ruskin artist Michael Parker unviels his latest work: possibly the largest outdoor original art in Florida

 TAMPA — South County artist Michael Parker has the ability to see neighborhoods, communities and even the world in incredibly big ways.
 A renowned public artist, his work is well known in South County with “Head, Heart and Hands” a 100-foot-long mural on the old Clark’s Furniture Building, near the Ruskin Post Office and Southshore Bait and Tackle.
 But in seeing big, Parker, also has the unique ability to seek out and present nuance and history through the broad strokes of the brush required of a muralist.